 Ukrainians in the Estonian labour market

-Russia's aggression against Ukraine has forced millions of Ukrainians to flee their homes and homeland.
+Russia’s aggression against Ukraine has forced millions of Ukrainians to flee their homes and homeland.
 Many of them have found a new home in Estonia.
 Ukrainian citizens and their family members who have come to Estonia because of the war can apply for temporary protection, which includes the right to work in the country.
-Commissioned by the Ministry of Social affairs, Statistics Estonia analyses the employment situation of Ukrainian refugees under temporary protection and the Ukrainian citizens staying in the country on other grounds (residence permit, short-term employment, etc.).
+Commissioned by the Ministry of Social Affairs and the Ministry of Economic Affairs and Communications, Statistics Estonia analyses the employment situation of Ukrainian refugees under temporary protection and the Ukrainian citizens staying in the country on other grounds (residence permit, short-term employment, etc.).

-Data on individuals are taken from the population register and information on the existence of an employment relationship is obtained from the employment register.
-Data collection methodology is outlined at the bottom of the website.
+Data on individuals are taken from the population register, and information on the existence of an employment relationship is obtained from the employment register.
+The data collection methodology is outlined at the bottom of this page.

-The charts below show where the Ukrainian citizens who have been granted temporary protection and those staying in Estonia on other grounds are employed and in which fields of activity they work.
+The charts below describe the employment of Ukrainian citizens who have been granted temporary protection and those staying in Estonia on other grounds.

 Occupational group

-The chart shows the breakdown by the major occupational group of the employed beneficiaries of temporary protection and other Ukrainian citizens (%).
+The chart shows the percentage breakdown by major occupational group among employed beneficiaries of temporary protection and all Ukrainian citizens aged 15–74 and 20–64.
 For comparison, the indicator for the entire labour market is also given.

 Methodology